imanlab/artemis_dpd/README.md

 - **ROS KInetic**

 ## Installation
 To use the artemis_dpd repository, you must first install the project dependencies.
-This can be done by installing python 3 and running:
+This can be done by installing python3 and running:

 `pip install -r requirements.txt`